Would you like to study abroad? Do you know of any study abroad programs?

 “More and more companies are looking and recruiting more global minded students for future leaders.” – Angel Cabrera (President of George Mason University)

-So the common theme amongst all speakers from experience and from stats that were shared is that recruiters are now actively seeking candidates with global experiences.
+So the common theme among all speakers from experience and from stats that were shared is that recruiters are now actively seeking candidates with global experiences.

 They realize these experiences actually help to make people better problem solvers, and more open minded with the ability to think outside the box.